lalalli/speech-enhancement/README.md

 ## 1MN.fig

-1MN.fig is the NMSE versus Measurement ratio: M/N=0.2 to M/N=0.9 for the two methods.
+1MN.fig is the NMSE versus Measurement ratios: M/N=0.2 to M/N=0.9.
 Here, we used the frist ten frames of the speech, which is with a sampling rate at 8 KHz.
 ## 2SNR.fig

-2SNR.fig is the NMSE versus input SNR (0-20dB), the M/N=0.9.
+2SNR.fig is the NMSE versus input SNRs (0-20dB), the M/N=0.9.